Brain–computer interface: Early work

 In 1969 operant conditioning studies by Fetz et al. at the Regional Primate Research Center and Department of Physiology and Biophysics, University of Washington School of Medicine showed that monkeys could learn to control the deflection of a biofeedback arm with neural activity.
 Similar work in the 1970s established that monkeys could learn to control the firing rates of individual and multiple neurons in the primary motor cortex if they were rewarded accordingly.

 Algorithms to reconstruct movements from motor cortex neurons, which control movement, date back to the 1970s.
-In the 1980s, Georgopoulos at Johns Hopkins University found a mathematical relationship between the electrical responses of single motor cortex neurons in rhesus macaque monkeys and the direction in which they moved their arms.
+In the 1980s, Dr. Apostolos P. Georgopoulos at Johns Hopkins University found a mathematical relationship between the electrical responses of single motor cortex neurons in rhesus macaque monkeys and the direction in which they moved their arms.
 He also found that dispersed groups of neurons, in different areas of the monkey's brains, collectively controlled motor commands.
 He was able to record the firings of neurons in only one area at a time, due to equipment limitations.

 Several groups have been able to capture complex brain motor cortex signals by recording from neural ensembles (groups of neurons) and using these to control external devices.